tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Directory.md

 ---
-title: Create Directory (REST API) - Azure Storage
+title: Create Directory (FileREST API) - Azure Files
 description: The Create Directory operation creates a new directory under the specified share or parent directory.
 The directory resource includes the properties for that directory.
 It does not include a list of the files or subdirectories contained by the directory.
 author: wmgries